Skip to content

 TALL BUILDINGS

-So, here’s the thing: there is no clear definition on what constitutes a “tall building” and it is to some extent subjective.
+So, here’s the thing: there is actually no clear definition on what constitutes a “tall building” and it is to some extent subjective.

 A 10-storey structure that is the tallest building in a regional town or low-rise city for example, would easily become lost if it were dropped into the middle of Hong Kong or Chicago.